-Read more about this potentially fatal disorder that causes fluid buildup in the brain — resulting in a range of symptoms, from headaches to poor balance.
+Learn about this potentially fatal condition that causes fluid buildup in the brain.
+It can cause a range of symptoms, from headaches to poor balance.

-Hydrocephalus is the buildup of fluid in the cavities (ventricles) deep within the brain.
+Hydrocephalus is the buildup of fluid in cavities called ventricles deep within the brain.
 The excess fluid increases the size of the ventricles and puts pressure on the brain.

-Cerebrospinal fluid normally flows through the ventricles and bathes the brain and spinal column.
-But the pressure of too much cerebrospinal fluid associated with hydrocephalus can damage brain tissues and cause a range of brain function problems.
+Cerebrospinal fluid usually flows through the ventricles and bathes the brain and spinal column.
+But the pressure of too much cerebrospinal fluid can damage brain tissues and cause a range of symptoms related to brain function.

-Hydrocephalus can happen at any age, but it occurs more frequently among infants and adults 60 and over.
-Surgical treatment for hydrocephalus can restore and maintain normal cerebrospinal fluid levels in the brain.
-Different therapies are often required to manage symptoms or problems resulting from hydrocephalus.
+Hydrocephalus can happen at any age, but it occurs more often among infants and among adults 60 and older.
+Surgery can restore and maintain healthy cerebrospinal fluid levels in the brain.
+Therapies can manage symptoms resulting from hydrocephalus.

-The signs and symptoms of hydrocephalus vary somewhat by age of onset.
+The symptoms of hydrocephalus can vary by age.

-Among toddlers and older children, signs and symptoms might include:
+Among toddlers and older children, symptoms might include:

-Among adults 60 years of age and older, the more common signs and symptoms of hydrocephalus are:
+Among adults 60 and older, the more common symptoms of hydrocephalus are:

-Seek emergency medical care for infants and toddlers with these signs and symptoms:
+Seek emergency medical care for infants and toddlers with these symptoms:

-Seek prompt medical attention for other signs or symptoms in any age group.
+Seek prompt medical attention for other hydrocephalus symptoms in any age group.

-More than one condition can cause the problems associated with hydrocephalus, so it's important to get a timely diagnosis and appropriate care.
+More than one condition can cause the problems associated with hydrocephalus.
+It's important to get a timely diagnosis and appropriate care.

 Hydrocephalus is caused by an imbalance between how much cerebrospinal fluid is produced and how much is absorbed into the bloodstream.

-Cerebrospinal fluid is produced by tissues lining the ventricles of the brain.
-It flows through the ventricles by way of interconnecting channels.
+Tissues lining the ventricles of the brain produce cerebrospinal fluid.
+It flows through the ventricles by way of channels.
 The fluid eventually flows into spaces around the brain and spinal column.
 It's absorbed primarily by blood vessels in tissues on the surface of the brain.

 Cerebrospinal fluid plays an important role in brain function by:

-Too much cerebrospinal fluid in the ventricles occurs for one of the following reasons:
+Too much cerebrospinal fluid in the ventricles can occur for one of the following reasons:

 Your brain floats in a bath of cerebrospinal fluid.
 This fluid also fills large open structures, called ventricles, which lie deep inside your brain.
 The fluid-filled ventricles help keep the brain buoyant and cushioned.

-In many cases, the cause of hydrocephalus is unknown.
-However, a number of developmental or medical problems can contribute to or trigger hydrocephalus.
+Much of the time, the cause of hydrocephalus is not known.
+However, developmental or medical problems can contribute to or trigger hydrocephalus.